auryr/parcheGame/proposal.md

 	- Desing the pieces
 	- Desing the players
 * CSS
-	- Stile Board
+	- Style Board
-	- Stile dices
+	- Style dices
-	- Stile the pieces
+	- Style the pieces
-	- Stile the players
+	- Style the players
 	- Animation for the dice to roll
 	- Animation for the pieces to move
 	- Animation for the player to move